 This blog is about developing people on behalf of developing your organization.

-Mary Mershein is a Chartered Accountant with a master’s degree in management who believes common sense is our greatest financial analysis.
+Mary Mershein, CA is a professional accountant with a master’s degree in management who believes common sense is our greatest financial analysis.
 Additional common sense can be found at www.moosemoney.wordpress.com.